 A Parent newsletter is sent to parents via e-mail when important information needs to be shared.
 These should be kept for reference.
-The weekly church bulletin, St. John's website and St. John's Fcacebook page are other sources of communication.
-If you wish to receive a hard copy of the newsletter, please inform the Elementary school office.
+The Remind App, weekly church bulletin, St. John's website and St. John's Facebook page are other main sources of communication.
 A calendar of events is updated regularly on the website.